Bike Friday

 Bike Friday is a manufacturer of folding, small-wheeled bicycles that is headquartered in Eugene, Oregon, United States.
-The company was founded in 1992 by brothers Alan Scholz and Hanz Scholz.
-By 2018, it employed 22 people and manufactured frames in Eugene.
+The idea emerged when Hanz, traveling in Europe, rode a then-modern folding travel bike and found its performance unsatisfactory; he began experimenting with better designs, and together with brother Alan Scholz, they launched what became Bike Friday.
+By 2018, it employed 22 people and manufactured frames in Eugene and sold all over the world with dealers in 12 different countries.
 Alan Scholz also founded Burley Design Cooperative in 1978.

+From the outset, Bike Friday adopted a philosophy of custom, high performance, rider-specific bicycles rather than one-size-fits-all, mass‑market folding bikes.
+The founders believed riders vary in size, riding style, and purpose and aimed to build bikes fitted to each customer’s morphology and use-case.

+Early models were conceived as travel/touring bicycles that could be packed into suitcases or trunks for portability.
+Over time, Bike Friday expanded to produce road bikes, touring bikes, commuter folders, cargo bikes, small‑wheel folders, and even tandems.
+Many of these designs maintained the portability ethos that defined the brand.

 Bike Friday was the only manufacturer of folding bicycles in the United States by 2018, and many of the bikes they made were custom.
 Some of the models produced include tandems, one that can fold into a backpack, commuter bicycles, belt-drive bicycles, cargo bicycles, a mountain bike, recumbents, and even a folding, recumbent, tandem.